pydoit/doit/doc/dependencies.rst

 task-dependency
 ---------------

-We have seen only dependecies on files up to now.
+We have seen only dependencies on files up to now.
 On `doit` you can also define **task-dependency**.
 To define a dependency on another task use the task name (whatever comes after ``task_`` on the function name) preceded by ":".
 It is used to enforce tasks are executed on the desired order.
 By default tasks are executed on the same order as they were defined in the `dodo` file.

 This example we make sure we include a file with the latest revision number of the bazaar repository on the tar file.